What is a representative sample?

-A representative sample is defined as a small quantity or a subset of something larger, such that, it represents the same properties and proportions as that of it’s larger population.
+Representative sample definition: A representative sample is defined as a small quantity or a subset of something larger.
+It represents the same properties and proportions like that of a larger population.

-For example, consider a brand that is about to launch a new product in a city in the USA.
-It will be practically impossible to send a survey to collect insights into the features of the product from every person in the city.
-Therefore, a small sample of people are collected who will represent the population of the city and a survey can be deployed to them to collect their feedback on the product.
+For example, consider a brand that is about to launch a new product in a US city.
+It will be practically impossible to send a survey to collect insights into the product’s features from every person in the city.
+Therefore, researchers collect a small sample of people who will represent the city’s population, and a survey can be deployed to them to manage their feedback on the product.
 This sample is called a representative sample.

-A representative sample could be people or even chemical substance in scientific studies, that can be taken to a laboratory and tested to analyze the result of any particular chemical reaction.
-However, in this blog, we will concentrate on people and understand what is the importance of representative population sample in market research and other helpful aspects.
+A representative sample could be people or even chemical substances in scientific studies that can be tested in a laboratory to analyze the result of any particular chemical reaction.
+However, in this blog, we will concentrate on people and understand the importance of a representative population sample in market research and other helpful aspects is.

-A representative sample allows the collected information to be abstracted to a greater population.
-For most of market research and psychological studies, it is unsuitable in terms of time, money and resources to collect data on everyone, it is practically impossible to collect data from each and every person especially, for a large population such as an entire country.
+A representative sample allows researchers to abstract the collected information to a larger population.
+Most market research and psychological studies are unsuitable in terms of time, money, and resources to collect data on everyone.
+It is practically impossible to collect data from each person, especially for a large population such as an entire country.

 The good news is, “you don’t need to do it!”.
 What is more important here is to get a good representative sample, so that the vast majority of your time and energy will go into getting responses from a small group of people who will represent a larger population.

-Time and again research studies have employed a smaller group of people to conduct studies, collect data and analyze the results.
-Let us understand the importance of a representative sample for effective research studies.
+Time and again, research studies have employed a smaller group of people to conduct studies, collect data, and analyze the results.
+Let us understand the importance of a representative sample for significant research studies.

-- To carry out a successful market research, a representative sample will work in your favor.
+- A representative sample will work in your favor to carry out successful market research.
 Can you imagine having to interview all the people in a country or even a city?
-It would definitely sound the most impractical plan, would definitely be extremely complicated and take a very long time.
+It would sound the most impractical plan, be too complicated, and take a long time.

-- A representative sample is a small number of people that reflect, as accurately as possible, a larger group.
+- A representative sample is a small number of people who reflect a more extensive group as accurately as possible.
 Then we can apply, for example, an online survey to a sample of the population looking for it to be the most representative of our target population.

-- We will not have better results if, for example, we send a survey without taking representativeness into account and we do not know who answers it and if the results really represent the opinion of our target audience.
+- We will not have better results if, for example, we send a survey without taking representativeness into account, and we do not know who answers it and if the results represent the opinion of our target audience.

-- If we do not have representativeness, surely we will have data that will not serve us at all.
-It is important that we guarantee that the characteristics that matter to us and that we need to investigate are found in the sample that is going to be studied.
+- If we do not have representativeness, indeed, we will have data that will not serve us at all.
+We must guarantee that the sample carries the characteristics that matter to us for investigation.

-- Take into consideration that we will always have a bias in the sample, because there will always be people who will not answer the survey because of “n” number of reasons, or answer it incompletely.
+- Take into consideration that we will always have a bias in the sample because there will always be people who will not answer the survey because of various reasons or answer it incompletely.
 In this case, we cannot fully obtain the data that we require.
-Now regarding the sample size, the larger the sample size, it is more likely to closely represent the larger population.
+Now regarding the sample size, the larger the sample size, it is more likely to represent the broader population closely.

 - A large representative sample gives us greater certainty that the people included are the ones we need, and we also reduce any possible bias.
 Therefore, if we want to avoid inaccuracy in our surveys, we must have representative and balanced samples.

-1. Probability Sampling– Probability Sampling is defined as a sampling technique in which a sample from a larger population is chosen using a method based on the theory of probability.
-For a participant to be considered as a probability sample, he/she must be selected using a random selection.
+1. Probability sampling: Probability sampling is a technique in which a researcher chooses a sample from a larger population using a method based on the probability theory.
+For a participant to be considered a probability sample, he/she must be selected using a random selection.

-2. Non-Probability Sampling– Non-probability sampling is a sampling technique in which the researcher selects samples based on the subjective judgment of the researcher rather than random selection.
-In non-probability sampling, not all members of the population have a chance of participating in the study unlike probability sampling, where each member of the population has a known chance of being selected.
+2. Non-probability sampling: Non-probability sampling is a sampling technique in which the researcher selects samples based on the researcher’s subjective judgment rather than random selection.
+In non-probability sampling, not all population members have a chance of participating in the study, unlike probability sampling, where each member of the population has a known chance of being selected.

-Knowing the demographic characteristics of the selected sample will undoubtedly help to limit the profile of the desired sample and define the variables that interest us, such as gender, age, place of residence, etc. By knowing these criteria, before obtaining the information, we can have the control to create a representative sample that is efficient for us.
-We must avoid having a sample that does not reflect the target population, the ideal is to have the most accurate data possible for the success of our project.
+Knowing the selected sample’s demographic characteristics will undoubtedly help limit the profile of the desired sample and define the variables that interest us, such as gender, age, place of residence, etc. By knowing these criteria, before obtaining the information, we can have the control to create a representative sample that is efficient.
+We must avoid having a sample that does not reflect the target population.
+The idea is to have the most accurate data possible for our project’s success.

-When a sample is not representative, then we will have a sampling error also known as margin of error.
-If we want to have a representative sample of 100 employees, then we must choose a similar number of men and women.
-For example, if we have a sample inclined to a certain genre, then we will have an error in the sample.
+When a sample is not representative, we will have a sampling error known as the margin of error.
+If we want to have a representative sample of 100 employees, we must choose a similar number of men and women.
+For example, if we have a sample inclined to a specific genre, then we will have an error in the sample.

-A group of citizens representing the whole country is designated as a national representative sample.
-It is used to carry out research that projects a result that reflects the national reality, it can be preferences of any kind, behavior or socio-demographic profiles.
+A group of citizens representing the whole country is designated as a nationally representative sample.
+Researchers use it to reflect and project the national reality.
+It can be preferences of any kind, behavior, or socio-demographic profiles.

-At its best, the representative sample will give the impression of being the total population, regardless of how it looks.
-The numbers of men vs. women must match the national proportions, the percentage in each age group or each region will exactly match the population, etc. In non-demographic measures (such as product ownership or psychographic segmentation) the sample must match the population.
+At its best, the representative sample will give the impression of being the total population, regardless of its looks.
+The numbers of men vs. women must match the national proportions, the percentage in each age group or each region will exactly match the population, etc. In non-demographic measures (such as product ownership or psychographic segmentation), the sample must match the population.

-Let’s take the example of age: if the quotas are set at 16 to 34, 35 to 54, or greater than 55, the sample will be representative within these proportions, but if the analysis is done in age ranges 16 to 20, 21 a 30, 31 to 40, etc., there is no guarantee that the sample will remain correct.
+Let’s take the example of age: if the researcher sets quotas at 16 to 34, 35 to 54, or greater than 55, the sample will be represented within these proportions.
+But if he/she analyzes age ranges 16 to 20, 21 a 30, 31 to 40, etc., there is no guarantee that the sample will remain correct.

-The extent to which quota control in a sample is possible depends on the size of the sample and the reference data available in a survey.
+The extent to which quota control in a sample is possible depends on the sample’s size and the reference data available in a survey.
 Six periods of age, two genera, and 15 regions create a grid of 180 cells.
 If the sample size is only 100, it is not possible to fill all the cells.
-Even with a larger sample size, a cell may require only half a person, and therefore it will not have the data in it.
+Even with a larger sample size, a section may require only half a person, and therefore it will not have the data in it.

-To make a sample more representative, weighting can be used.
+Weighting can be used to make a sample more representative.
 As an alternative to interlaced cells, the quota cells can be structured independently.
-The disadvantage here is that there may be large “gaps” in the sample, if all the youth are men, for example, it will not be possible to use the weighting to correct the gaps.
+The disadvantage here is that there may be considerable “gaps” in the sample.
+If all the youth are men, for example, it will not be possible to use the weighting to correct the gaps.